marcopennekamp/lore/spec/expressions.md

 }
 ```

 Internally, we can of course replace the range construction with a standard index-increment for-loop.
 Using a range is certainly more concise and clearer than writing `for (const i = 0; i < 10; i += 1)`.

-Not that that's Lore code, but it *could* be. *Shudder.*
+**TODO:** Don't forget to add compiler support for ranges…

 ##### Loop Expressions

-Lore loops are expressions.
+Loops are expressions, too.
 Similar to if-expressions and blocks, the loop body expression determines the result of the loop.
 However, these evaluations are **aggregated into a list**.

 Take the following **example:**